gmuth/ipp-printjob-kotlin/README.md

 # ipp-printjob-kotlin

-A minimal ipp client implementation for jvm written in kotlin.
+A minimal client implementation of the ipp-protocol written in kotlin for the jvm.

 ### Build